gladysbabs/Prediction-of-Product-Sales/README.md

 - The tuned random forest model has its MAE slightly lower on the test set (762.32) compared to the linear model (831.44), indicating improved accuracy.
  - The tuned random forest model has its MSE also lower on the test set (1,168,953.33) compared to the linear model (1,243,333.79), indicating better performance in terms of error.
  - The tuned random forest model has its RMSE lower on the test set (1,081.18) compared to the linear model (1,115.05), further confirming improved accuracy.
- - The tuned random forest model has its R2 score higher (0.60) compared to the linear model (0.58), indicating that the tuned model explains more variance in the target variable.
+ - The tuned random forest model has its R2-Score higher (0.60) compared to the linear model (0.58), indicating that the tuned model explains more variance in the target variable.

-See below barplot visualization comparing the R2_score of both models:
+See below barplot visualization comparing the R2-Score of both models:
 ![R2_score comparison between models](https://github.com/gladysbabs/Prediction-of-Product-Sales/assets/162020572/c71bca23-a663-495a-93be-a758033f3c72)

 - This barplot visualization shows that the tuned random forest model explains a slightly higher proportion of the variance in the target variable compared to the linear regression model.